 - You can redeem for a check, which will be mailed to you within 7-10 days

 Personally, I wouldn’t redeem for a gift card (why limit yourself?), but rather would choose either a direct deposit or check, which gives you the most flexibility.

-In September 2019, Citi added the functionality to convert Citi Cash Rewards into Citi ThankYou points at the rate of 100 ThankYou points per $1 of Cash Rewards.
+In addition to being able to redeem Citi Double Cash rewards for cash back, you can also convert Citi Cash Rewards into Citi ThankYou points at the rate of 100 ThankYou points per $1 of Cash Rewards.
 In other words, 100 cents cashback converts into 100 ThankYou points.

 There are lots of ways you can redeem your Citi ThankYou points.
 You can redeem them for one cent each towards gift cards and other purchases, though that isn’t worth it.
 At that rate you’re just better off earning cash back outright rather than gift cards.